geopython/pygeoapi/docs/source/crs.rst

 The conformance class `http://www.opengis.net/spec/ogcapi-features-2/1.0/conf/crs` is present as a `conformsTo` field in the root landing page response.

-The configured CRSs, or their defaults, `crs` and `storageCRS` and optionally `storageCrsCoordinateEpoch` will be present in the "Describe Collection" response.
+The configured CRSs, or their defaults, `crs` and `storageCrs` and optionally `storageCrsCoordinateEpoch` will be present in the "Describe Collection" response.

 Parameters
 ----------